 For now, however, the only people likely to be somewhat unhappy with Apple’s astonishing quarter are the folks over at Amazon (sales of Apple’s relatively costly iPad device were robust, proving that Amazon’s (AMZN) Kindle Fire isn’t going to eradicate demand for the premium-priced product) and perhaps the analysts themselves.
 After all, it isn’t often that pundits get it so terribly wrong, and underestimate the amount of bullish news.
 But then who would have predicted that with all the costly television ads touting other smartphones over the holiday season, sales of iPhones would hit 37 million during the quarter, driving Apple’s smartphone market share to 25 percent from 18 percent in mid-2011.

-Now there are only two questions on investors’ minds: First, when will Apple stock finally blow through the $500 level – or the $600 level?
-(The median forecast had been $515 a share, but at least 15 brokerages reportedly upped their price targets after the earnings news, with some setting 12-month marks of $650.)
-Second, what on earth is Apple going to do with its even-larger cash mountain, now at $97.6 billion?
+Now there are only two questions on investors’ minds: When will Apple stock finally blow through the $500 level (the median forecast is $515 a share) and what on earth is Apple going to do with its even-larger cash mountain, now at $97.6 billion?
 As Howard Silverblatt, senior index analyst at Standard & Poor’s, noted after the earnings announcement, the jump in market capitalization makes Apple the largest company in the world, bypassing Exxon Mobil (XOM).
 But Exxon pays a dividend, so investors get to collect a yield of 2.16 percent, and own shares that trade at a relatively modest 10.36 times earnings.
 Apple, on the other hand, has yet to pay investors a dividend at all, despite sitting on cash that exceeds the gross national products of a number of countries in the world – and it trades about 15 times trailing earnings.

 That’s an issue Apple’s board is going to have to confront.
 After all, the company has proved its ability to stay ahead of the game in research and development and still accumulate a massive amount of cash.
 After a certain point, keeping so many billions in cash is about as sensible as storing wads of dollar bills in your mattress.
 Peter Oppenheimer, the company’s chief financial officer, may try to assure investors that the company and board are actively discussing what to do about this “problem,” but shareholders will be increasingly anxious for them to finally make a decision.